mayabenowitz/Origins/README.md

 ***At this time, there are no guidelines for submission.
 (This is the Wild West of research at the knife's edge.)
 I strongly encourage subject matter experts with the desire to write a referee report to do so and open a PR.***

 If you want to contribute (in either a technical capacity or an artistic one) to the program and/or collaborate on future papers please reach out!
 I've left most of the theory open.
 There are no shortage of calculations that can be done.
-Many of these calculations could even falsify the theory, or, lead to a consequence that either have been or will be observed.
+Many of these calculations could even falsify the theory, or, lead to consequences that either have been or will be observed.

 ### Contribution policy